Want to lose fat and build muscle? Strength training is your ticket to burning fat and improving body composition.

 Gone are the days of bro splits, beach workouts, spin classes, and hour-long cardio classes.
 And you can forget about walking on the treadmill too because those days are over.

-Instead, you’ll be doing full body metabolic workouts 3 – 4 times per week.
+Instead, you’ll be doing full-body metabolic workouts three to four times per week.

-You can achieve measurable results with as little as 25-minutes, 3 times per week.
+You can achieve measurable results with as little as 25 minutes, three times per week.
 This is awesome because people are busier than ever and nobody has time to spend all day working out.